It’s 3:38am and the rain is hammering down outside our bedroom window.

-The tug of sleep still pulls heavily on my eyelids, but I stand here in the quiet black softly swaying and singing.
+The tug of sleep pulls heavily on my eyelids, but I stand here in the quiet black stillness softly swaying and singing.
 He is warm and relaxed in my arms, happy to have his needs met, blissfully unaware that mummy needs sleep too.

 Here alone, it feels as though I’m the only person awake in the world.
-Silence wraps itself around me in place of the bed covers I long to return to, the creak of floorboards beneath my feet the only sound I hear above my own voice.
+Silence wraps itself around me in place of the bed covers I long to return to; the creak of floorboards beneath my feet the only sound I hear above my own voice.

 These are the tough times.
 The moments all parents know intimately.
 The weary, trying times.
-Trying in the way you would expect as a sleep-deprived solo parent, but also an opportunity for me to try a little harder.
+Trying in the way you would expect as a sleep-deprived parent, but also an opportunity for me to try a little harder.
 To dig deep, and be rewarded with priceless treasures.

 Because while all I want is sleep and to return to my warm bed this is where the magic is.

-And so I choose to see this moment for the fleeting gift that it is.
+So, I choose to see this moment for the fleeting gift that it is.
 My eyes adjust to the darkness and I make out my faint outline in the mirror across the room.
 A powerful mama bear and cub bound by our entwined arms as we sway and wait for sleep to return.
 These fleeting daily connections we can make with our children often feel like chores.

 Sometimes it takes a moment of darkness to shine a light on the privilege we are blessed with in being parents.

 I feel the weight of responsibility.
 It’s all on me.
 No backup.
 No family support.
-If my husband were here now, maybe I wouldn’t find the magic.
+Yet, if things were different; if my husband were here now, maybe I wouldn’t find the magic.
 Maybe I’d be pacing in the dark resenting him for lying in bed while I sing to our son.

 So I carry on in the wee small hours of the morning.
 If I can muster the positivity and selflessness to keep going, and be the branch bending in the breeze rather than snapping I feel fulfilled, happy and warm inside.

-And then I feel it.
-His little face melts into my shoulder.
-He relaxes and goes back to sleep.
+My son’s little face melts into my shoulder.
+He relaxes and surrenders into sleep.
 We quietly slip back under the covers together.
 He nuzzles into me and I listen to the rain outside.
-I think of all the other parents out there doing the same thing right now and feel comforted.
-I’m not alone.
+I think of all the other parents out there quietly and gently doing the same thing right now and feel comforted.
+I know I’m not alone.